HELOC vs. Home Equity Loan: Comparing Equity Options

 - Predictable monthly payments: Each payment is the same every month, covering both interest and a portion of the principal.

-- Ideal for one-time expenses: Best suited for large, one-off expenses where you need a set amount of money upfront.
+- Ideal for one-time expenses: This option is best suited for large, one-off expenses where you need a set amount of money upfront.

 - Repayment over a fixed term: You’ll repay the loan over a predetermined period, typically 5 to 30 years, depending on the loan terms.